1. Home

 • Snacks and water

-Don’t park where you feel vulnerable, exercise caution, lock your doors and crack the window just enough to allow some fresh air in.
+Remember, don’t park where you feel vulnerable.
+Lock your doors before you go to sleep.
+If it's a hot night, crack the window just enough to allow some fresh air in.

 Don’t leave your engine running in an enclosed space in particular, as there’s a small risk of breathing in noxious fumes.